Jasonm137/LivingThought/README.md

 ## Pillars of Living Thought

+The following are the building blocks of each of the entities, they are the pillars of any entity.
+Engineering represents the sector that solves problems.
+Healthcare and Environmental sciences represent the sector that helps fixes and improves.
+Research represents that which finds new information and creation.
+Business serves as the managing sector.
+Law and Political Science represents the limits and bounding sectors of an entity.
+The Education serves as the sector for renewing and sustaining the entity.

 1. **Applied MNT (Mathematics, Natural Science, and Technology)**: Represents the application of theoretical knowledge to practical challenges.
    - **Engineering**: The application of scientific principles to design and build machinery, structures, and other items.
    - **Healthcare/Environmental Science**: Fields focused on improving health and understanding the natural environment.